wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-secure-meetings/includes/3-configure-teams-meeting-settings.md

 ## Enable guest access

 Before you enable guest access, you first of all need to assess what level of access they need.
-Teams provides guess access to features and capabilities using four levels of authorization.
+Teams provides guest access to features and capabilities using four levels of authorization.
 Each authorization level controls the guest experience when using Teams:

 - **Azure Active Directory** - This authorization level controls the guest experience at the directory, tenant, and application level.
 - **Microsoft Teams** - Controls the guest experience at a Teams level only.